Array ( )

 How to Display Modern Art Collections Today?

-The collection of the Kunstsammlung Nordrhein-Westfalen has undergone a fundamentaltransformation.
+The collection of the Kunstsammlung Nordrhein-Westfalen has undergone a fundamental transformation.
 It is now more diverse, global, and experimental than ever before.
 The new K20 collection display, Masterpieces from Etel Adnan to Andy Warhol (since July 6, 2024), embraces transnational and intergenerational storytelling, introduces feminist and global perspectives, and gives greater attention to regional narratives.
-Rethinking the museum involves breaking away from a linear, one-sided narrative and refocusing on alternative art histories.
+Rethinking this museum involves breaking away from a linear, one-sided narrative and refocusing on alternative art histories.

 In recent years, many museums have broadened their collections.
 New institutions dedicated to modern art such as Guggenheim Abu Dhabi and MSN Warsaw are emerging.
 But what connects these shifts, and what sets them apart?
 What do museums learn in the process of opening up—about their collections, their role as institutions, and their audiences?
 And what challenges do they face today?
 These questions mark a moment to reflect on current visions, curatorial strategies, and local challenges.